alexyin0978/chihkaiyin.blog/post/beginners-vitest-with-react.md

 ### Mock handlers

-Then, touch a new file called `handlers.ts` inside `test/` , and write down the mocking handlers and responses:
+Let's mock the handlers first, touch a new file called `handlers.ts` inside `test/` , and write down the mocking handlers and responses:

 ```tsx
 // src/test/handlers